 Logos and branding

 I know someone who for six months didn’t commence business operations because he was trying to get the right logos.
 Seriously?
-Brand identity is over rated for start ups.
+Brand identity is overrated for start-ups.
 Most of the big brands we know today rebranded after they hit some level of success.
 When you become successful, you can worry about your looks.

 Vision and mission statement

 Again, this is important but when starting out, it’s okay if the vision in your head is what drives you.
-Skip wasting time and money putting this in a well framed plaque hanging on the wall in an office space you also really don’t need.
+Skip wasting time and money putting this in a well-framed plaque hanging on the wall in an office space you also really don’t need.

 Staff

 You hire people to do work.
 You don’t hire people in anticipation to do work.
 Start with as few people as possible.
 Thirty days go by very quickly when you are the one paying salaries.
 The rule of thumb is to be wary of everything that depletes your cash flow but has little or no impact on your goals.
-Also be wary of activities that push your launch date forward but does not impact the following things that are important.

 Business plan